fstqwq/PipyV/README.md

 - $$1 \text{KiB}$$ Direct Mapped Instruction Cache
 - $$128\text{B}$$ Direct Mapped Data Cache
   - Specified for stack elements, the first $$128\text{B}$$ part of stack is directly replaced by cache.
-  - No general data cache, because D Cache is actually slow on FPGA we use.
+  - No general data cache, because D cache is actually slow on FPGA we use.

 ##### Quick Instruction Fetch(Fetch with prediction)